tbrown0139/api-ai.github.io/_posts/2015-03-03-Versioning.md

 Couple of examples of such changes:
 	* Domains functionality that you might already have seen in the console
-	* Enhacing the return formats for system entities.
+	* Enhancing the return formats for system entities.
 E.g. ```@sys.date``` entity will be handling dates both in the future and in the past.

 To use it, include ```v=YYYYMMDD``` parameter when you make a request.
 For example,
 ```